On a representation of partially-distinguishable populations: Introduction

 In order to build a natural representation of stochastic populations, it is convenient to start with an idealistic case in which the notion of partial distinguishability can be formalised, and so is done in Section~\ref{sec:generalPopRep}.
 The concepts and notations introduced in Section~\ref{sec:generalPopRep} are then used as a basis for the introduction of a full representation in Section~\ref{ssec:popRep}.
 An alternative formulation is finally introduced in Section~\ref{sec:altFormulations}, where simplifications are made in order to make the representation more practical.

 Throughout the article, random variables will be implicitly assumed to be defined on the complete probability space $(\Omega,\Sigma,\bbP)$.
-For any set $A$, denote $\bsPi(A)$ the set of equivalence relations on $A$, and denote $O$ and $I$ the minimal and maximal equivalence relations respectively, i.e.\ $xOy$ is false and $xIy$ is true for any $x,y \in A$.
+For any set $A$, denote $\bsPi(A)$ the set of equivalence relations on $A$, and denote $O$ and $I$ the minimal and maximal equivalence relations respectively, i.e.\ $xIy$ is true for any $x,y \in A$ and $xOy$ is false for any $x,y \in A$ such that $x \neq y$.